RABI is honoured to have Her Majesty The Queen as our patron and His Royal Highness The Duke of Gloucester as our president.

 John Stanley FRAgS

 Interested in becoming a trustee?

-R.A.B.I is fortunate to have a strong, influential and enthusiastic Council of Trustees to govern the charity.
-In May 2019 we will need a new trustee to join the Council and we would welcome expressions of interest in this voluntary role from interested people who are linked to agriculture and support the objectives of R.A.B.I.
+RABI is fortunate to have a strong, influential and enthusiastic Council of Trustees to govern the charity.
+Our current priority is to appoint a new Trustee for Wales and we would welcome expressions of interest in this voluntary role from interested people who are linked to agriculture and support the objectives of RABI.